pratyushjain99/Project4-pratyusj/README.md

 Your web service should keep track (i.e. log) data regarding its use.
 You can decide what information would be useful to track for your web application, but you should track at least 6 pieces of information that would be useful for including in a dashboard for your application.
 It should include information about the request from the mobile phone, information about the request and reply to the 3rd party API, and information about the reply to the mobile phone.
 Information can include such parameters as what kind of model of phone has made the request, parameters included in the request specific to your application, timestamps for when requests are received, requests sent to the 3rd party API, and the data sent in the reply back to the phone.
 You should NOT log data from interaction with the operations dashboard, only from the mobile phone.
 #### Database
-You should log your data persistently so that it is available across restarts of our application.
+You should log your data persistently so that it is available across restarts of the application.
 For this task you should use MongoDB to store your logging data.
 MongoDB is a noSQL database that is easy to use.
 By incorporating it into your web service you will gain experience using a noSQL database, and experience doing CRUD operations programmatically from a Java program to a database.

 The main MongoDB web site is https://www.mongodb.com.
 The site provides documentation, a [downloadable version of the database manager application](https://www.mongodb.com/try/download/enterprise) (*mongod*) that you can run on your laptop, and MongoDB drivers for many languages, including Java.